Golden Irish Dog Breed

 You can expect your Golden Irish to have a long and silky coat, floppy ears, and deep almond-shaped eyes.
 The head of the Golden Irish is round and wide between the ears.

-Golden Irish Coloring
+Golden Irish Colors

 Golden Irish Temperament